Welcome to the Premier Website for Professional Business Analysis

 It is essential to understand the reason for this difference in conventions:

-• Firstly, to the economist studying markets and economies, "price" is a result (or dependent variable).
-To the economist, "price" is a function of factors such as supply and demand.
+• First, to the economist studying markets and economies, Price is a result dependent variable).
+To the economist, Price is a function of factors such as supply and demand.

-• Secondly, to the marketer analyzing price-demand relationships, demand for a product in a specific market will be the result (dependent variable).
-For the marketer, "demand" is a function of price (the independent variable).
+• Second, to the marketer analyzing price-demand relationships, demand for a product in a specific market will be the result (dependent variable).
+For the marketer, Demand is a function of price (the independent variable).

 Graphing Conventions in Economics